K. Vanlalvena

-K. Vanlalvena (born 14 January 1970) is an Indian politician and a Member of Parliament at the Rajya Sabha from Mizoram.
+K. Vanlalvena (born 14 January 1970) is an Indian politician and a former member of Parliament at the Rajya Sabha from Mizoram.
 He belongs to the Mizo National Front.

 Education

 He completed his Bachelor's in Science at Pachhunga University College in 1993.

 Career

 He was the former President of the Mizo Zirlai Pawl, a student union in Mizoram.
 He joined politics in 2002 as general secretary of Mizo National Front's youth wing and later as president of the Youth wing of Mizo National Front.
 He had previously lost in a bypoll held in Aizawl North-3 in November 2015.
 He is also currently a member of the National Core Committee of Mizo National Front.

 Personal life

 He is married to H. Lalhuapzauvi and has 3 children.